You Are A Writer. Accept It.

 “Read, read, read.
-Read everything -- trash, classics, good and bad, and see how they do it.
-Just like a carpenter who works as an apprentice and studies the master.
+Read everything — trash, classics, good and bad, and see how they do it, just like a carpenter who works as an apprentice and studies the master.
 Read!
-You'll absorb it.
+You’ll absorb it.
 Then write.
-If it's good, you'll find out.
-If it's not, throw it out of the window.”
+If it’s good, you’ll find out.
+If not, throw it out of the window.” – William Faulkner.

 How can I know this?
 Easy… you are a communicator.
-You communicate with other people on a daily basis.
-And what you may not realize about writing is that's all it is: communication.
+You communicate with other people daily.
+And what you may not realize about writing is that’s all it is: communication.

 The best writing is conversational.
-It uses simple words and short sentences and paragraphs.
-It does not try to sound "literary" or "smart."
-It is just simple conversation meant to communicate ideas to the reader.
+It uses simple words and short sentences, and paragraphs.
+It does not try to sound “literary” or “smart.”
+It is just a simple conversation meant to communicate ideas to the reader.

-Want to instantly become a better writer?
-Do this: Record yourself speaking then transcribe it to paper.
-I promise you, it will be good writing.
-Really, that's it.
-You should try this.
-It's extremely powerful.
+Want to become a better writer instantly?
+Do this: Record yourself speaking, then transcribe it to paper.
+I promise you; it will be good writing.
+That’s it.
+It would help if you tried this.
+It’s mighty.

-The next time you are trying to "write" something, try recording yourself talk, or, talk out loud and type what you say.
+The next time you try to “write” something, try recording yourself talking or talking out loud and typing what you say.

 Why should you care about writing?

-Well, that's a valid question.
-I believe that writing can a transformational process that all humans should indulge in at least sometimes.
-There has been plenty of research about the power of keeping a journal and writing as a means of dealing with anxiety, depression and other mentally troublesome issues.
+Well, that’s a valid question.
+I believe that writing can be a transformational process that all humans should indulge in at least sometimes.
+There has been plenty of research about the power of keeping a journal and writing to deal with anxiety, depression, and other mental issues.

 But writing is also a way to learn about yourself.
 I’ve learned more about myself from writing than anything in my life.